ssnathan30/DistributedSystems/Marketplace/README.md

     - Server takes care of validating the authenticity of the request
     - New TCP connection is made for every database operation.
     - Any operation can be performed by ther user only after login.
 SessionID is stored in-memory.
-    - All the tables are currently part of one database.
     - Added 'cart' table to the database to make the client stateless.